 * 2019 Update: Here's Brian Thomas' great article refuting the "Toast Model", the rescue device in the evolutionist's hopes of saving deep time from dinosaur soft tissue, published in the March 2019 issue of ICR's Acts & Facts, with RSR photoshopping Brian and an excerpt onto the truncated cover...

 From Brian's article: "About 10 years ago, I began tracking reports of soft tissue discoveries in fossils.
-By 2013, I had compiled a list of around 40 secular technical journal articles that describe either literal soft tissues or tissue remnants that include protein framents and original biochemistry in [allegedly very old fossils.
+By 2013, I had compiled a list of around 40 secular technical journal articles that describe either literal soft tissues or tissue remnants that include protein framents and original biochemistry in [allegedly] very old fossils.
 Real Science Radio host Bob Enyart and I continue to curate that growing list online.
 In November 2018, it surpassed 101 journal articles."
-See that at bflist.rsr.org.
+See that at bflist.rsr.org, at 108 papers as of November 2019.

 Today’s Resource: A Christmas Gift for a Family Member!
 Get the fabulous Carl Werner DVD Living Fossils and his great prequel, Evolution: The Grand Experiment!
 And have you browsed through our Science Department in the KGOV Store?
 Check out especially Walt Brown’s In the Beginning!